notqmail/notqmail/THOUGHTS.md

-Please note that this file is not called ``Internet Mail For Dummies.''
+Please note that this file is not called "Internet Mail For Dummies."
 It _records_ my thoughts on various issues.
 It does not _explain_ them.
 Paragraphs are not organized except by section.
 The required background varies wildly from one paragraph to the next.

-In this file, ``sendmail'' means Allman's creation; ``sendmail-clone'' means the program in this package.
+In this file, "sendmail" means Allman's creation; "sendmail-clone" means the program in this package.